 “Jamie?”
 I recognized the voice and the face.

 “I’m too crazy to die, but I heard you died too.”
-HIs smile was missing a few teeth and his beard was a grizzled gray, but he was unmistakably alive instead of dead from a series of ODs, fights, and freak outs.
+His smile missed a few teeth and his beard was a grizzled gray, but he was unmistakably alive.
 “Something about a bike crash in Burma.”

 “It was more a near-death experience than the real thing.”
 My bent left wrist was a reminder of that crash and I hung my shirt along with my towel on a stump.

 “Hey, those are the worst kind.”
 Jamie was as wiry as a meth addict’s pit bull.

 “Is it really okay?”
 A flotilla of plastic bags floated past him.